abelcastilloavant/csmpi/README.md

 # csmpi - fetch and retrieve data from cloud storage

 There's this amazing R package called [s3mpi](https://github.com/robertzk/s3mpi/), that makes it easy to read and write serialized R objects to Amazon's AWS Simple Storage Service (S3).
-After using it for a while, it became apparent that the idea of using cloud storage to save R objects could be generalized, both in terms of the cloud storage service used, and the format in which data is stored

-The goal of this package is to serve as a generalization of `s3mpi` in exactly these two directions.
+This package is a natural generalization of s3mpi - designed with support for multiple cloud backends and multiple storage formats in mind.
-To accomplish this, we introduce a layer of abstraction to the code path through which it becomes easy to swap out cloud storage services or data storage formats.

 ## Installation and Use